-In order for all new students to become acquainted with the policies and procedures of the Institute, orientation is held prior to or on the first day of class.
+For all new students to become acquainted with the policies and procedures of the Institute, orientation is held prior to or on the first day of class.
 This day is invaluable in making a smooth transition to a new environment and in giving staff and students a chance to become better acquainted.